What is suspension travel on a mountain bike?

 Weight and pedaling efficiency

-Comfort on long rides
+Comfort on long routes

 Stability on descents

-The greater the travel, the more absorption capacity and control on fast or technical descents.
-That’s why enduro and downhill bikes use suspensions of more than 160 mm.
+The greater the travel, the more absorption and control on fast or technical descents.
+That's why enduro and downhill bikes use suspensions of more than 160 mm.

 |